 “This isn’t going to work, you know.”
 His blue eyes dart to mine for a moment.
 “She’ll never be able to fit in.”

 “Encouraging, much?”
 Fritz says, his nostrils flaring so widely his mustache is wriggling.
-He’s using a tone of speech called sarcasm, which he does a lot.
-Sarcastic is when you say something that isn’t true, but it’s not like lying.
-I decide Fritz is probably trying to stand up for me.
+He’s speaking sarcastically, which he does a lot.
+I decide Fritz is trying to stand up for me.